re-valuing the Natural Real

 Environmental Education

-Away from an overwhelming pressed upon priority
+away from an overwhelming pressed upon priority

 STEM

 Although we acknowledge technology rests in the core of many phenomena, we do not consider it the core of education.
-Experiencing dozens campaigns on the local, regional and national level from nearby, STEM appeared dominatingly present in terms of advocacy, funding and time programmed in schools.
-A push for a STEM-agenda not per definition meeting the needs of employers and graduates, nor in the interest of students (A. Gough, 2021).
+Experiencing dozens of campaigns on the local, regional and national levels from nearby, STEM appeared dominatingly present in terms of advocacy, funding and time programming in schools.
+A push for a STEM agenda not per definition meeting the needs of employers and graduates, nor in the interest of students (A. Gough, 2021).
+In OPEDUCA we discern between the consequent development of scientific thinking and reasoning, Science as (an academic) field of expertise and work, science as a collective term for disciplines and subjects, technology in the sense of ‘hardware’ (tools, machines), technology in the field of ‘Information and Communication’, ICT (overlapping embedded ‘hardware’ technology) and Engineering as the design of technological constructs and processes.